stefco/geco_vm/README.md

     and run `vagrant up` to download and start the machine.
 A window with the virtual machine's desktop should pop up.
 Run 'vagrant halt` while in that same directory to shut the machine down.
- 4. Either log into the desktop interface (both password and username are "vagrant") or log in via ssh by running `vagrant ssh` on your host computer while in the Vagrantfile directory.
+ 4. Either log into the desktop interface (it should log in automatically, but for reference, both password and username are "vagrant") or log in via ssh by running `vagrant ssh` on your host computer while in the Vagrantfile directory.

 That's it!
 See more instructions and tips below.